Table of Contents

 Once the seal on a bag of beans is broken, it will start going stale much faster.
 This is because all CO2 will immediately leave the bag (usually with a great smell of volatile aromatics), leaving the beans without protection against oxygen.
 Most of the CO2 de-gassed in the first few days, so the coffee beans won’t build back that protective chamber of CO2.
 Every time you re-open and re-close the bag, a little more oxygen will enter, accelerating the staling process.
 One way to get around this is to split your coffee beans in pre-weighted doses, in small individual ziplock bags.
 Just make sure these bags are food grade !
 Currently I use plastic-aluminum bags of 7.7×10 cm which can store up to 22 g of coffee.
 Some other non-food grade bags have a very foul plastic smell.
 It is best to use bags as small as possible to minimize the amount of air enclosed, and to get as much air as possible outside the bag before closing it.
 I recommend doing this right after you open your bag of fresh coffee.

 [Edit January 7, 2019: I found that the ziplock bags described above do not keep a good seal.
 They are also too small for any dose above 22g.
-I switched to using these plastic-only ziplocks now, or a cheap-ish vacuum sealer.]
+I switched to using these plastic-only ziplocks now, or a cheap-ish vacuum sealer which is by far the best option.]

 Do not forget to put these ziplock bags in an opaque container, and to keep them away from heat and humidity (I often put then back in their original coffee bag).
 If you want to go one step more crazy (welcome to the club), you can buy pressurized inert gases (typically CO2, nitrogen and argon) and shoot some of those inside the bag before closing it back, to vent out all oxygen.
 The cheapest way to get these is to find a local specialty wine store near you, because shipping can be quite expensive for this type of item.
 A worse but simpler alternative is to simply inject inert gases in the original coffee bag (or a better container like the Planetary design Airscape), but every time the bag is opened, the staling will happen a bit faster until you close the bag back up with its inert gases, because the beans will have lost all ability to de-gas CO2.
 Just using an Airscape without any extra complication is already much better than leaving your beans in your coffee bag, unless it has a zip-lock closing and a hermetic inner lining (in the latter case, make sure you press any air out from the bag each time before closing it).